crmathieu/Turbix/readme.md

   C) KERNEL INITIALIZATION

-  When a DUNIX application starts, the kernel gets all the available DOS memory, initializes its own memory management and builds the first process.
+  When a TURBIX application starts, the kernel gets all the available DOS memory, initializes its own memory management and builds the first process.